ar-android/DrawRouteMaps/README.md

 # DrawRouteMaps
-Library for draw route maps between two point LatLang
+If you want to add route maps feature in your apps you can use DrawRouteMaps to make you work more easier.
+This is lib will help you to draw route maps between two point LatLng.

 ![alt tag](https://github.com/ar-android/DrawRouteMaps/raw/master/example-app.png)